citybound/citybound/game/README.md

 # Citybound Design Doc

-This file gives a bird's-eye overview of what Citybound should become and why, how it will be implemented and all the different things that inspire it.
+This document gives a bird's-eye overview of what Citybound should become and why, how it will be implemented and all the different things that inspire it.
+It links to more in-depth documents about all the different aspects of Citybound

 *Words in `(typewriter)` refer to reocurring central themes of Citybound*